 Drop them at Wilko

 About 150 locations of popular home and garden supply store, Wilko, are now allowing customers to safely dispose of their used masks through an in-store recycling program.
-Once the bins at each participating location are completely full, they're taken away by ReWorked recycling specialists.
+Once the bins at each participating location are completely full, they're taken away by Scan2Recycle and ReWorked recycling specialists.
 They're then shredded, and reused for various products such as building materials and furniture.
 Check out which Wilko stores are taking part on the company's website.

 Plaxtil (located in France)